jguegant/tech.blog/content/C++/event-driven-pizzeria.md

 If this workload management seems counterintuitive, it actually reflects the architecture behind a synchronous web-server.
 Let's see how we could compare Apach' Hut with their online infrastructure.

 ##### In the datacenter:
+An online order triggers the following flow in **Apach' Hut** architecture:
+1. A client press the order button after selecting his pizza and entering his credentials.
+A SOAP request is sent to the pizza-reservation server.
+2. A thread is accepting TCP connections using [accept](http://man7.org/linux/man-pages/man2/accept.2.html) through a loop.
+Some connections can be put in a queue if the loop is not fast enough, or simply discarded if the queue is full.
+3.

+Scale by the number of restaurants in the chain.

 #### **Ngin O' Pepperonix** solution: